kimjev-webdev/kimpiffy/README.md

-<h1 align="center"> Welcome to Kim Jevon's Porfolio </h1>
+<h1 align="center"> Welcome to Kim Piffy's Porfolio </h1>

 <img src="assets/images/readmetitle.webp" alt="From a world of art into a new digital realm" width="100%"/>

-[Kim Jevon](https://kimjev-webdev.github.io/Unit1/index.html) is a visual artist and an aspiring web developer.
+[Kim Piffy](https://kimjev-webdev.github.io/Unit1/index.html) is a visual artist and an aspiring web developer.
 The purpose of this portfolio site is to combine and demonstrate Kim's creative talents alongside her new front-end technical skills.
 The main goal of the website is to help establish an online presence that can help open doors to new professional opportunities.
 The site blends aesthetic sensibility with technical functionality, showcasing how Kim's former experiences as an artist can be beneficial to her web development projects.
 The result is a user-friendly, intuitive, visually appealing site with a simple and coherent navigation.
 The style choices such as the colour palette, images and fonts complement the artwork, which takes centre stage on the responsive gallery page.

 ## Table of Contents